 All of the images available with a Cricut Access subscription have a little green A tab on the left side of the image.

 I wish they had access back when I started, I would have saved a ton of money!
 I started with the machines that needed cartridges and the cartridges ranged anywhere from $15-50 each and I had over 40 cartridges…$$$$!

 2. Ready to Make Projects – Making the ready to make projects takes the guesswork out of everything.
 Each machine comes with a certain number of projects that tell you exactly how to make the item.
-Some of them allow you to modify the design to a different size or adding personalization.

 3. Cricut Community Projects –These are projects already designed and ready to make by anyone.
 I have a few projects on my Cricut community page.